beeleebow/bradbow.com/posts/2017-09-22-total_v_partial_functions.md

 g(x,y) = x * y    // where x and y are both integers
 </code></pre>

-`f` is a function that maps an integer to another integer by adding one to it. `g` is a function that maps two integers to another integer by multiplying them together.
+<code class=language-csharp>f</code> is a function that maps an integer to another integer by adding one to it. <code class=language-csharp>g</code> is a function that maps two integers to another integer by multiplying them together.

 The set of values that a function can take as inputs is called it's **domain**.
 The set of values that a function can return is called it's **co-domain**.
-So the domain of our `f` function is the set of all integers and it's co-domain is also the set of all integers.
-The domain for the `g` function is the set of all pairs of integers, (x,y), and it's co-domain is the set of all integers.
+So the domain of our <code class=language-csharp>f</code> function is the set of all integers and it's co-domain is also the set of all integers.
+The domain for the <code class=language-csharp>g</code> function is the set of all pairs of integers, (x,y), and it's co-domain is the set of all integers.

 So **functions** map values from their **domain** to values in their **co-domain**.